');

 About Merriam, KS

-Merriam is a mid-sized city in Kansas with a population of 11,036 residents.
-The median household income is $71,665 per year, which is above the national average.
-The median age in Merriam is 38 years.
+Merriam is a mid-sized city located in Kansas with a population of 11,036 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,665 per year, which is 5% below the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 How Merriam Ranks in Kansas